rnoeliab/WRF-GHG-Prepy/README.md

     )

 ```
+Finally,

-Then run the script in the environment "vprm-envs" :
+- Run the script in the environment "vprm" :

 ```
 $ python download_gfas_fire.py
 ```

 This information will be necessary to run the "[prep_gfas.py](https://github.com/rnoeliab/Inputs-WRF-VPRM/blob/main/pys/prep_gfas.py)" script.